securenetizen/cinematacms/docs/setup/upload-subdomain-setup.md

 The nginx configuration includes server blocks for the upload subdomain with security measures:

+> **Note**: CORS handling has been moved from nginx to Django middleware for better control and flexibility.
+The nginx configuration focuses on SSL termination, request routing, and basic security headers.

 #### HTTP (Port 80) - Force HTTPS
 ```nginx
 server {